B

 Temperament and Behavior

-As a pet, these dogs are very loyal and bonded with their family.
+As pets, these dogs are very loyal and bonded with their family.
 They have calm personalities and are very intelligent dogs.
-They can make a good family pets and generally get along well with children.
+They can make good family pets and generally get along well with children.
 They are not very outgoing with strangers and are more reserved until they feel comfortable with a person.

 As a hunting dog, the breed exhibits very courageous traits.
 They can also show very persistent behaviors when hunting.